garyForeman/talkbassPricing/README.md

 - numpy
 - PyQuery

+Use of `priceParse.py` has been depricated in preference of regular expressions.
-If you wish to run this code, make sure `priceParse.py` and `prices.py` are in the same directory because `priceParse.py` is imported by `prices.py`.
-Make sure both these files have executable permissions, and run by typing `./prices.py` at the command line. `prices.py` creates a png file containing a histogram of the prices read from the specified talkbass classifieds section.
+So this file is no longer necessary for running `prices.py`.
+`prices.py` creates a png file containing a histogram of the prices read from the specified talkbass classifieds section.